Wellcome Principal Research Fellow, Professor of RNA Biology and Director, Wellcome Centre for Cell Biology

-Together, these findings increased our understanding of the interdependency of RNA synthesis and surveillance pathways.
+Together, these analyses increased our understanding of important, disease-related pathways in RNA biology.

 Robertson, N., Shchepachev, V., Wright, D., Turowski, T.W., Spanos, C., Helwak, A., Zamoyska, R., and Tollervey, D. (2022).
 A disease-linked lncRNA mutation in RNase MRP inhibits ribosome synthesis.
 Nat Commun 13, 649.

 Bresson, S., Shchepachev, V., Spanos, C., Turowski, T., Rappsilber, J., and Tollervey, D. (2020).
 Stress-induced translation inhibition through rapid displacement of scanning initiation factors.
 Mol Cell 80, 470-484.